 To register a name for a corporation or LLC in California, it must:

-- Not be the same too similar to an existing name in the business entity database and
+- Not be the same as an existing name in the business entity database, and

 - Not be misleading to the public.